![]() |

 Once camp starts, we hold an opening ceremony at Base Camp where we have a flag raising ceremony, announcements, and sing a camp song.
 Patrols are then dismissed to their activities.

-The patrols rotate through 3 to 4 activities during the day with each patrol following a set schedule.
+The patrols rotate through 4 activities during the day with each patrol following a set schedule.

 The patrols then gather back at Base Camp for dinner followed by our closing ceremony where we again sing a camp song, deal with any lost-and-found items, and lower the flags.